-• For the election of three nominees in Class III of our board, each nominee shall be elected by a majority of votes cast (among votes properly cast in person or by proxy), excluding broker nonvotes.
+- For the election of three nominees in Class I of our board, each nominee shall be elected by a majority of votes cast (among votes properly cast in person or by proxy).
 Abstentions will have the effect of a vote against a nominee.

-• For each of the ratification of appointment of Grant Thornton and the adoption of the minutes of the 2015 annual meeting, "FOR" votes (among votes properly cast in person or by proxy) constituting in each case a tally of at least a majority of that quorum.
+Broker nonvotes will not have any effect on the election of directors. - For each of the ratification of appointment of Grant Thornton and the adoption of the minutes of the 2016 annual meeting, "FOR" votes (among votes properly cast in person or by proxy) constituting in each case a majority of votes cast.
+Abstentions will have the effect of a vote against this proposal.
+Broker nonvotes will not have any effect on this proposal. - For the advisory vote on executive compensation, "FOR" votes (among votes properly cast in person or by proxy) and in each case constituting a majority of votes cast.
+Abstentions will have the effect of a vote against this proposal.
+Broker nonvotes will not have any effect on this proposal. - For the advisory vote on frequency of advisory votes at Company shareholder meetings on compensation of Company named executive officers as identified in the corresponding Company proxy statement, the one year, two year or three year period option receiving the largest number of votes regardless of whether that number is in excess of a simple majority of a quorum.
+Abstentions and broker nonvotes will not have any effect on this vote.